Please watch this short video, where Cheryl Ryan Chan shares a story of becoming a member of a Circle for a client!

 Circles of Support, also known as Relationship Circles or Circles of Friends, are the most critical element to the sustainability of a person-centered plan.

-After your process with us is complete, it is up to you to continue the plan, follow through with the action items, and stay on course.
 One person, even one family, cannot and should not take this on alone.
 Our society has unfortunately declared that seeking help is a sign of weakness.
 We don’t even know how to ask for help.
 We don’t know how to answer when help is offered.
 We fear the idea of being vulnerable, of opening up to help, because it means admitting we are in need.

 Identifying, building and sustaining a Circle of Support can mean moving out of your comfort zone of intimate friends and family, and asking others to be part of your support base.
-We devote a lot of time and attention to this subject during our first meeting with you.

-We so often hear things like “I’m worried about what will happen to my loved one when I’m no longer able to care for them” or “I don’t really have any friends or family I can rely on” or “nobody can take care of him/her like I do” or “my loved one would have a terrible time without me.”
+I so often hear things like “I’m worried about what will happen to my loved one when I’m no longer able to care for them” or “I don’t really have any friends or family I can rely on” or “nobody can take care of him/her like I do” or “my loved one would have a terrible time without me.”

-We also often hear things like “I don’t want to ask anyone to help, I don’t want to bother people” or “I don’t think anyone will come” or “I don’t know what to say.”
+I also often hear things like “I don’t want to ask anyone to help, I don’t want to bother people” or “I don’t think anyone will come” or “I don’t know what to say.”

 We use visuals in everything we do, and the Circle of Support visual is an exercise that explains the components of this concept.
 Beginning with the ring in the center of the circle, which represents you, each circle represents people who are part of your life but in different roles.